hijimasa/isaac-ros2-control-sample/README.md

 ## Bug
 - LaserScan topic do not published when 2D Lidar config file is used.
 - You should uncheck "Normarize Image" in your depth topic in RViz2 if you get black depth image.
+- Arm robot support is still on the way.